pascallaliberte/sharpen.page/stepitup.md

 ## So Let's Imagine a New Situation for You...

-You've migrated from getting paid by the hour.
+Imagine you've migrated from getting paid by the hour.
 Now you're paid by the impact.

-You're getting completely new kinds of clients, and a new kind of word-of-mouth.
+Imagine you're getting completely new kinds of clients, and a new kind of word-of-mouth.

 The rumour of your new services is spreading, and people find you.

-You _understand_ the impact you're making for your buyers.
+You've got to a point where you _understand_ the impact you're making for your buyers.

-And most of all, you packaged your skills in a way that's totally making a difference for your clients.
+And most of all, you've packaged your skills in a way that's totally making a difference for your clients.

-## Steps I'd Take If I Were You
+## Steps I'd Take To Get There

-1. Take a few weeks to imagine the _situations_ that your buyers are in when they decide they've had enough with the old, and are ready for the new.
+1. Take some time to imagine the _situations_ that your buyers are in when they decide they've had enough with the old, and are ready for the new.
 Those situations are the gold you're after.
 They're usually experiencing some kind of struggle, an annoyance, something that just won't go away.
 2. Armed with those situations, try to see if those situations, those struggles, combine into one overarching struggle... over here, on this site, I use the struggle "I'm starting to get attention", and in your case, it might be something like "I've got a certain event coming up that I gotta get ready", or "we've tried doing this our way and failed 3 times."
 If you've got more than one struggle, consider packaging them up into different offerings maybe.
 3. Start writing a new home page.
 The home page will have the main struggle front and center, right at the top.
 That will scream to your visitors: _you are in the right spot, I understand what you're going through_.
 That will get them to want to read on.
 Describe in vivid detail what it's like for them.
 Have a section describing what a new future might look like.
 4. Still on your new home page, encourage your visitors to continue trying to do it themselves.
 Just like I'm doing here, show them how you'd do it.